shirousaberx/docker-learning/README.md

 ## demo app - developing with Docker

+Note: this code is from [Youtube](https://www.youtube.com/watch?v=3c-iBn73dDE).
+With some modifications based of my learning process.

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles
 - nodejs backend with express module